 - Applied work experience: volunteer or paid work experience in a mental health or human services agency.
 (Required for Clinical Science applicants).

-- Reasons for applying to UCB, including faculty member(s) with whom you wish to work.
+- Reasons for applying to UC Berkeley, including faculty member(s) with whom you wish to work.

 - Plans for your future profession.

-PERSONAL HISTORY STATEMENT: Complete the Personal History Statement: Graduate Division guidelines: Personal Statement Guide.
-The Personal History Statement is required, usually about 1.5 to 2 pages in length, single-spaced, typed, and an essential part of your application.
+PERSONAL HISTORY STATEMENT: The Personal History Statement is required, usually about 1.5 to 2 pages in length, single-spaced, typed, and an important part of your application.
 It should stand alone and not repeat your Statement of Purpose.
 In your Personal History Statement, please describe how your personal background informs your decision to pursue a graduate degree.
 Please include information about:

 - Evidence of your leadership among underserved populations.